LANDMINES PART 3:

 THUMBNAIL TO SEE LARGER PIC (59 KB).

 Finnish Army introduced this antitank-mine in 1939.
 The first ones were not delivered until December 1939, when Winter War had already begun.
 Also m/39 had sheet metal body, but its structure was much less complicated.
 The mine actually looked quite lot like a kettle with lid.
 The fuse was typical pressure activated type, it was physically smaller but the basic structure was similar as in m/36.
-Also this mine had too small explosive charge for some of the Soviet tanks, so Finnish Army introduced additional explosive charge to be used with it when necessary.
-The additional explosive charge looked like a metal box with handle and contained 2.5-kg TNT charge.
-The additional explosive charge had markings "LISÄPANOS PS.MIINAAN m/39" (additional explosive charge for at-mine m/39) and "TÄMÄ PUOLI YLÖSPÄIN" (this side up) on top of it.
+Also this mine had too small explosive charge for some of the Soviet tanks, so when necessary already during Winter War Finnish troops started installing additional 1 kg TNT explosive charges under these mines.
+Later during Continuation War two purpose-build additional explosive charges were introduced for this mine.
+First of these additional charges looked like a metal box with handle and contained 2.5-kg TNT charge.
+This box-shaped additional explosive charge had markings LISÄPANOS PS.MIINAAN m/39 (additional explosive charge for at-mine m/39) and TÄMÄ PUOLI YLÖSPÄIN (this side up) on top of it.
+The second purpose-build additional explosive charge for M/39 was shell of Soviet TM 35 or TM 38 antitank-mine filled with 2.4-kg of TNT, but without its lid or fuse.
 When the mine was used with the additional explosive charge it was installed under the actual mine.
 If more powerful explosive charge was required but additional explosive charges were not available two antitank-mines m/39 could be installed on top of each other.

 Production of this antitank-mine was started during Winter War.
 It had been designed before this war and once the war begun some 85,000 were ordered.
 But while it was less complicated than M/36, it still proved too complicated for immediate effective mass-production.
 As this would not have been enough it proved less practical to use than anticipated.
 As the mass-production of this mine was problematic, Finnish military needed another easier to manufacture antitank mine - that mine proved to be m/S-39, which was also introduced to production during Winter War.
+Problems-wise antitank-mine M/39 proved to share much of the same problems as M/36.
+During the war Soviet mine-detectors also proved quite capable finding easily both of these antitank-mines and as mentioned explosive charges on both of them proved too small for strong tracks of Soviet medium and heavy tanks.
+These also included the difficulty of checking if the fuse has been sensitized as a cause of resulting accidents.
+However M/39 had also one unique problem caused by the manufacturing materials - by 1943 Finnish Army had noticed that their fuses had started to rust, which made them unreliable.
+Due to this year 1943 several thousand of them still remaining in use were to be called back to depot for check-up, repairs and new fuses.

 PANSSARIMIINA m/S-39 (antitank-mine m/S-39)